tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

     $ tt cluster replicaset demote URI INSTANCE_NAME [OPTION ...]

-``tt cluster replicaset demote`` demotes an instances in a replica set.
+``tt cluster replicaset demote`` demotes an instance in a replica set.
 This command works on Tarantool clusters with centralized configuration and with :ref:`failover mode <configuration_reference_replication_failover>` ``off``.